florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

 ***********************************
 Fuel cell Layer voltage calculation
 ***********************************
 The Proton-Exchange Membrane Fuel Cell (PEMFC) stack is consisted of multiple layers of single layer PEMFC.
-With the maximum current density (:math:`A/cm^2`), derived with the constraint component to ensure positive voltage, the PEMFC layer voltage can be calculated with these two polarization curve derived from different PEMFC systems.
-The general expression of the fuel cell polarization model is expressed as below given by :cite:`dicks:2018`.
+To calculate the PEMFC voltage, the single layer voltage, calculated by subtracting the reversible open-circuit voltage with the losses from different factors, is required.
+The equation below, given by :cite:`dicks:2018`, is the general representation of the fuel cell polarization model that calculates the single layer voltage.

 .. math::